lure23/espflash-vs-probe-rs/README.md

 # espflash vs. probe-rs

-There are implication to selecting the logging strategy for embedded ESP32 Rust projects.
+There are implications to selecting the logging strategy for embedded ESP32 Rust projects.
 The strategies are not clearly defined, or documented.
 It's kind of like a Wild West.

-Belowm the author places them in four categories.
+Below the author places them in four categories.

 The repo examines the compatibility of each of the strategies with the ST.com [VL53L5CX](https://www.st.com/en/imaging-and-photonics-solutions/vl53l5cx.html) time-of-flight sensor.

 >Why VL53L5CX???
 Because the sensor('s use of I2C bus) has some compatibility issues with `probe-rs`, which lead the author down this 🐰🕳️ to begin with.

 ## Four logging strategies